 This talk examines the defining elements of the international humanitarian response to human-made and environmental disasters within the reality of political interests, political funding and insufficient awareness of the structures and underlining principles of international humanitarianism and argues that more remains to be done to define and delineate the key terminologies in order to preserve the unique character of the phenomenon called international humanitarian assistance.

 Ivana Vuco is a regional humanitarian advisor for USAID’s Office for Foreign Disaster Assistance (OFDA), based in Budapest.
 In the past, she held several senior positions within the UNHCR and the UN OHCHR in Yemen, Iraq, Nigeria, Libya, Rwanda, Syria, Jordan and Geneva, Switzerland.
 She holds a Master’s Degree in international law and diplomacy from the Fletcher School of Law and Diplomacy.
 She is also pursuing a PhD at the Department of Environmental Sciences and Policy at CEU.

 All students, faculty and staff members are welcome to attend!

 Systems Laboratory and Department of Environmental Sciences and Policy organize a series of open lectures on Disaster Management and Risk Reduction at CEU.
-The lectures are conducted by practitioners from relevant organizations worldwide: UN agencies, national ministries, international NGOs, etc. Find out more about the CEU Open Lecture Series on Disaster Management and make sure to register to show your interest in attending the talk.
+The lectures are conducted by practitioners from relevant organizations worldwide: UN agencies, national ministries, international NGOs, etc. Find out more about the CEU Open Lecture Series on Disaster Management and register here if you would like to receive information about similar events in the future.